Mastic (plant resin)

 Mastic (Μαστίχα) is a resin obtained from the mastic tree (Pistacia lentiscus).
-It is also known as tears of Chios, being traditionally produced on the island Chios, and, like other natural resins, is produced in "tears" or droplets.
+It is also known as tears of Chios, being traditionally produced on the island of Chios, and, like other natural resins, is produced in "tears" or droplets.

-Mastic is excreted by the resin glands of certain trees and dries into pieces of brittle, translucent resin.
-When chewed, the resin softens and becomes a bright white and opaque gum.
+Mastic is excreted by the resin glands of the evergreen shrub Pistacia lentiscus and dries into pieces of brittle, translucent resin.
+When chewed, the resin softens and becomes bright white and opaque.
 The flavor is bitter at first, but after some chewing, it releases a refreshing flavor similar to pine and cedar.